Forth Ports partnership for Port of Leith masterplan

 Forth Ports chief executive Charles Hammond said: "Our ports in Scotland play a key role in supporting Scotland's economy and this masterplan project to identify the opportunities for Leith - the largest deep-water port in Scotland with over 60 hectares of portside development land - to become an even more important transport hub is exciting.

-"I am confident that not only will we identify ways in which existing users of the Port of Leith will be able to grow their businesses, but also that we can attract early investment from the growing renewables industry as well as other key industries, including tourism."'New era'
+"I am confident that not only will we identify ways in which existing users of the Port of Leith will be able to grow their businesses, but also that we can attract early investment from the growing renewables industry as well as other key industries, including tourism."

 First Minister Alex Salmond commented: "This agreement signals the dawn of a new era for Leith, which will ensure that it plays a central role in supporting economic growth in the Lothians and in the wider Scottish economy.